ronniemyers/google-it-automation/README.md

 The python scripts are split into 4 units: unit 1, unit 2, and unit 3.

-This new beginner-level, six-course certificate, developed by Google, is designed to provide IT professionals with in-demand skills -- including Python, Git, and IT automation
+This new beginner-level, six-course certificate, developed by Google, is designed to provide IT professionals with in-demand skills -- including Python, Git, and IT automation.